MegaphoneJon/civicrm_kettle_transforms/README.md

 * remap prefixes to prefix_ids (and suffixes to suffix_ids)
 * output a list of prefixes unknown to your current CiviCRM database

+h3. create_prefix_or_suffix

+This transformation will take invalid prefixes and/or suffixes and create them, live, in CiviCRM via the REST API.